NorthStarUAS/insgnss_tools/README.md

-# nav-devel
+# navigation

-Navigation development infrastructure for EKF development and evaluation.
+Navigation libraries with a development infrastructure for EKF development and evaluation.

 This code project was original put together by Hamid Mokhtarzadeh mokh0006 at umn dot edu in support of the research performed by the